Spillhuset/Furious/README.md

 - Disabled unsafe offline player data access
 - Added self-checks in inventory commands to prevent confusion
 - Implemented secure file operations and input validation

+The security report was recently updated (June 15, 2023) with additional recommendations:

+- Enhanced input sanitization for user-provided inputs
+- Secure configuration handling with encryption for sensitive data
+- Comprehensive permission hierarchy review
+- Regular security audits and rate limiting for commands

 For more details, see the [Security Report](SECURITY_REPORT.md).